nlab23/fightitapp-legal/privacy-policy.md

 - We may update this policy and will revise the “Effective Date” above when we do.

 ## Contact
-- Questions or requests: [Contact Email]
+- Questions or requests: nibsstudio@proton.me